7 Ways to Brand Your Company's Safety Workwear Effectively

 • Range architecture — what are the core pieces?
 Vest, jacket, polo, coverall?

-• Consistent design language — the same logo placement, same trim color, same label treatment across all items
+• Consistent design language.
+The same logo placement, same trim color, same label treatment across all items

-• Seasonal layering system — summer pieces (mesh vest, polo) and winter pieces (padded jacket, fleece mid-layer) that work as a system
+• Seasonal layering system.
+Summer pieces (mesh vest, polo) and winter pieces (padded jacket, fleece mid-layer) that work as a system

 • Building a range rather than individual pieces also gives you better leverage with your manufacturer on pricing, lead times, and development attention.